TusharSharmaIN/Sorting-Visualization/README.md

 **stable:** `No` - **time:** `O(n^2)` - **space:** `O(1)`

-Iteration starts with the first element in the array and scans through the array to find the element with the smallest key, which it swaps with the first element.
+The iteration starts with the first element in the array and scans through the array to find the element with the smallest key, which it swaps with the first element.
 The process is then repeated with each subsequent element until the last element is reached.

 **Pros**